the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 **What's your motivation behind the book?**

 I want to teach about this topic consistently.
 I often find materials online that don't receive update, or only applies to a small part of a topic.
 Sometimes people struggle to find consistent and up-to-date resources to learn from.
 I want to provide this consistent and up-to-date learning experience.
 Also, I hope I can support the less fortunate with my projects by giving them the content for free or by [having other impacts](https://www.robinwieruch.de/giving-back-by-learning-react/).
-Recently I'v found myself fulfilled when teaching others about programming, as it's a meaningful activity I prefer over any 9 to 5 job at any company.
+Recently I've found myself fulfilled when teaching others about programming, as it's a meaningful activity I prefer over any 9 to 5 job at any company.
 I hope to continue this path in the future.

 {pagebreak}